 442 endnote Specific credit risk adjustments recorded to income statement are disclosed separately.
 N/A Unencumbered assets 443 Disclosures on unencumbered assets.
 N/A Use of ECAI's 444(a) Names of the nominated ECAIs used in the calculation of Standardised approach RWAs, and reasons for any changes.
 4.1 444(b) Exposure classes associated with each ECAI.
 4.1 444(c) Description of the process used to transfer the issuer and issue credit assessments onto items not included in the trading book; 4.1 444(d) Mapping of external rating to credit quality steps.
 4.1 444(e) Exposure values pre- and post-credit risk mitigation, by credit quality step.
 4.1 Exposure to market risk 445 Disclosure of position risk, large exposures exceeding limits, FX, settlement and commodities risk.
 5 Operational Risk 446 Disclosure of the scope of approaches used to calculate operational risk, discussion of advanced methodology and external factors considered.
-6 Exposures in equities not i ncluded in the trading book 447(a) Differentiation between exposures based on their objectives and overview of the accounting techniques and valuation methodologies used.
+6 Exposures in equities no ot included in the trading book 1 447(a) Differentiation between exposures based on their objectives and overview of the accounting techniques and valuation methodologies used.
 N/A 447(b) Recorded at fair value and actual prices of exchange traded equity where it is materially different from fair value.
 N/A 447(c) Types, nature and amounts of the relevant classes of equity exposures.
 N/A 447(d) Cumulative realised gains and losses on sales in the period.
 N/A 447(e) Total unrealised gains or losses, latent revaluation gains or losses and amounts included in Tier 1 capital.
-N/A Exposure to interest rate r isk on positions not included in the trading book 1 448(a) Nature of interest rate risk and key assumptions in measurement models.
+N/A Exposure to interest rate e risk on positions not included in the trading book 448(a) Nature of interest rate risk and key assumptions in measurement models.
 N/A 448(b) Variation in earnings, economic value, or other measures used from upward and downward shocks to interest rates, by currency.
-N/A Remuneration Disclosures 450 Remuneration Policy 2.8 Leverage · 451(1) (a) 3.5 451(1) (b) Leverage ratio and analysis of total exposure measure, including reconciliation to financial statements, and derecognised fiduciary items.
+N/A Remuneration Disclosur res 450 Remuneration Policy 2.7 Leverage 451(1) (a) Lavarage actio and analyzic of total averaging managing including reconciliation to financial statements 3.5 451(1) (b) Leverage ratio and analysis of total exposure measure, including reconciliation to financial statements, and derecognised fiduciary items.
 3.5 451(1) (c) 3.5